jrufus09/ToDo_Dungeon/DevLog/devlog.md

 - Still stuck on the buttons within the lists not being reached.
 - due to viewport issues and after many hours I have decided to simply scroll across with the scrollbar instead.
 - outer viewport would catch all the gestures and now allow inner viewport gestures. even when inner viewport gestures logged, you couldn't press buttons (or interact within the list at all)
 - I got it working but i can't recreate it. what.
+- fixed, prefab settings were messing up
+- ListIcons

 ## Features for consideration:
 - task text can be changed
 - boards, lists and tasks can be deleted
+- beginning to think every task, list, board needs a unique ID :/ that way it's easier to remove